bluefroguk1/empire-dump/content/Wiki/Music/Low Down in the Broom.md

 3. I took hold of his hand and gaily sang my heart
-And now that we're together I know we never shall part Oh no, my love no never, such a thing could never be And it's [[Low Down in the Broom|low down in the broom]], waiting in the broom for me
+And now that we're together I know we never shall part Oh no, my love no never, such a thing could never be And it's low down in the broom, waiting in the broom for me